Hari999999/front-end-stack/README.md

 ## Polyfills
+The following polyfills have been included by default, ensure you remove any unused ones to cut down on file size and unnecessary JavaScript execution.
+Polyfills are only loaded for older browsers (Internet Explorer and Safari < 10).

+- [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) - Adds modern ES6 language support to older browsers (including *Promises*).
 - [SVG4Everybody](https://github.com/jonathantneal/svg4everybody) - Adds the ability to implement `<use></use>` SVG element in older browsers (IE10), for use with external SVG loading.
+- [whatwg-fetch](https://github.com/github/fetch) - Adds `fetch()` support to older browsers.

 ## Gotchas